Xilinx/VVAS/3.0/source/docs/Embedded/Tutorials/MultiChannelML.rst

    :align: center
    :scale: 70

-We shall build the pipeline incrementally, starting from the source element and keep appending the pipeline per the use case.
+We shall build the pipeline incrementally, starting from the source element and keep appending the pipeline as per the use case.

 First setup the ZCU104 board with steps outlined in :ref:`board-bring-up`.
-Facedetect model (densebox_320_320) is used in constructing the single stream pipeline, hence choose a mp4 video file with human faces.
+Face mask detection model (face_mask_detection_pt) is used in constructing the single stream pipeline, hence choose a mp4/h264 video file with human faces.

 VCU Decoder block
 ---------------------------